 Losing a loved one is always one of the hardest things in the world, but if you have to deal with the practicalities as well as your own grief it can feel overwhelming.

 At Saga, we have a specialist bereavement team who will be able to help you though this process, by taking care of any insurance products that are held with us.

 Our friendly and attentive staff will be on hand to make sure the service you receive from us will be as helpful as possible.

-- Or if you prefer for us to call you, simply fill out our call back request form and we’ll be in touch within 24 hours.
+Or if you'd like us to call you, use our call back request form and we'll be in touch within 24 hours.

 We understand that organising the administration of your loved one’s estate can feel like a long and difficult task, but we are committed to providing you with all the support and guidance you need through this difficult time.

 To update insurance policies that belonged to a loved one, there are some details we will require, but our specialist bereavement team are here to guide you.

 When we receive the initial notification that one of our policyholders has passed away, we will: